pawelNu/frontend-project-manager/README.md

     - [ ] A list of all tasks within a project.
     - [ ] Creating new tasks.
+    - [ ] Assigning tasks to issues.
-    - [ ] Assigning tasks to issues or projects.
+    - [ ] Assigning tasks to projects.
     - [ ] Monitoring task progress.
-    - [ ] Tracking work hours for tasks.

 4. **User Management:**